wainins/MovieLens-100K-Data-Pipeline/README.md

 ## Development Environment

-This project was developed and tested using the following environment:
+This project was developed and tested in the following environment:

 | Component | Version |
 |------------|------------|